Tutorial

 Document title

-Documents typically include titles, and the document block supports the title argument as a straightforward method to set a title for a document.
+Documents usually have titles and the document block supports title argument as an easy way to set a title.

 document "greeting" {